-3 Scope
+3 SCOPE

-The present report is the first of two reports that deal with pathways of unintentional introduction and spread of invasive alien species (IAS).
-The first one deals with the identification and prioritization of IAS pathways at the Belgian scale, whereas the second presents the development of action plans for addressing the introduction and spread of IAS through the identified priority pathways.
-Both reports have to be interpreted as working documents, which will be updated when new species are added to the list of species of Union Concern, or in the case new knowledge on species and pathways requires an update of the prioritization.
-The current report presents the analysis and results of the prioritization exercise and further discusses the next steps to be taken as well as some points of consideration.
+The present report is the second Belgian prioritization of pathways of IAS of Union Concern in the framework of Regulation 1143/2014 and accommodates the inclusion of the 17 newly added species on the Union list; it includes the update of species scores of the 1st, 2nd and 3rd list due to the availability of new scientific information.
+This report has to be interpreted as a working document, which will be updated when new species are added to the list of species of Union Concern, or in the case new knowledge on species and pathways requires an update of the prioritization exercise.
+The current report presents the analysis and results of the prioritization exercise for all species listed to date (august 2020).

-An excel spreadsheet containing all the raw data on species and their pathways, including the scores of the pathway prioritization, that has been used for this report, can be acquired from the National Scientific Secretariat on Invasive Alien Species on request.
+An excel spreadsheet containing all the raw data on species and their pathways used in this report, can be acquired from the National Scientific Secretariat on Invasive Alien Species on request (secretariat@iasregulation.be).